lsst/cp_pipe/doc/lsst.cp.pipe/index.rst

 lsst.cp.pipe
 ############

 ..
-This module is used to produce the calibration products required to perform instrument signal removal for a camera.
-Producing master calibration frames, generating bad pixel/column masks, calculating photon transfer curves (and the child products of that, linearity models and brighter-fatter kernels), and measuring crosstalk coefficients.
+This module is used to produce the calibration products required to perform `instrument signal removal </modules/lsst.ip.isr/index>`_ for a camera.
+It currently can produce master bias, dark, fringe, and flat frames; bad pixel and column masks; the photon transfer curve and the child products of that, linearity models and brighter-fatter kernels; and the intra-detector crosstalk coefficients.

 .. _lsst.cp.pipe-using: